Need an EPC in Kensington and Chelsea?

 • Listed buildings.

-The answer is No. From April 2020 all rental homes need to have a valid EPC registered on the EPC register.
+The answer is No. From April 2020 all rental homes need to have a valid EPC recorded on the EPC register.
 To legally rent a property the energy rating of the EPC must be at least an “E”, or the property must have a valid exemption.

 What Is The Minimum EPC Rating To Let A Property?

-What Is Penalty For Not Having An EPC?
+What Is The Fine For Not Having An EPC?

-A set penalty charge of £200 may be issued for failure to comply in the following instances: on sale or rent the vendor or landlord failed to make a valid domestic EPC available free of charge to the future buyer or tenant at the earliest opportunity.
+A set penalty charge of £200 may be issued for failure to comply in the following instances: on sale or rent the vendor or landlord failed to make a valid domestic EPC available free of charge to the would-be buyer or tenant at the earliest opportunity.

 Simply no. The EPC is not a pass or fail.
 Even so, different 3rd parties may require the EPC have a specific rating before they choose to proceed.
-An example would be a bank loaning funds against a rental property, would require the EPC is at least an “E”.
+An example would be a bank loaning funds against a rental property, will require the EPC is at least an “E”.

 What Does EPC E Mean?